aewebsolutions/laravel-translator/README.md

 echo $url->es;
 echo $url->en;
 ```
 Laravel's `URL::current` has been modified.
-Now, you can pass as an optional parameter a locale.
+Now, you can pass as an optional first argument a locale.
 ```PHP
 URL::current('es');
 ```

-### Translations
+### Translator Repository
+Laravel Translator helps you to translate your application easily, dealing with translations from database.
 Translations could be managed directly by `App\Translation` Eloquent model.
 But, you **should use the provided repository** in order to guarantee stability. `Translator` facade, probably, is all you need.

 #### Getting
 You can get a translated text using `Translator::text` method or, better, the `tt`helper.
 This works like Laravel's `trans`.
 The `tt` method accepts a locale (optionally), a group name and a needle as its first argument, using dot notation: **locale.group.needle**.
 Let's assume that current locale is 'en':